- Do you want an education that will be an asset in many different careers?

 Face-to-face learningPrerequisitesHMM431LFinal projectMandatory (required) course0A mandatory (required) course for the programme0 ECTS, creditsCourse Description.

-PrerequisitesPart of the total project/thesis creditsSAF301MStriking Vikings: Vikings in modern culture, film, and video gamesElective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionVikings are one of the most recognisable group of people from the past.
+Face-to-face learningDistance learningPrerequisitesNot taught this semesterSAF301MStriking Vikings: Vikings in modern culture, film, and video gamesElective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionVikings are one of the most recognisable group of people from the past.
 Often seen as crazed berserker, with horned helmets, battle axes raised and ready, beautiful long hair billowing in the wind, they are thought of jumping out of longboats, running up the shore towards an unexpecting populace.
 This image crosses cultural barriers: Viking re-enactment societies exist in places with no actual Viking history.
 People proudly declare themselves Vikings as part of their identity and way of life.
 There is Viking metal, beers, foods, restaurants, and comic books.
 A further demonstration of the endurance of the Viking myth is the silver screen: The first Viking film came out in 1907 and are produced to this day.
 This, in turn, influences the use of Vikings in other areas, including the tourism sector, museum exhibitions, music industry, food and drink production and the video game industry.

-This course introduces the various uses of Vikings in society, starting with tracing the history of the modern, popular culture Vikings back to Victorian times, all the way to Iceland during, and after the economic crash 2008-2011.
-Students will be shown the various uses of Vikings in the cultural sector, discussing the good, the bad and the ugly sides of the Viking imagery and its uses in the present and past.
-Learning Outcomes: Students – gain knowledge of the history of vikings as mediated through cultural artifacts and images – get a comprehensive overview of the mediation of the viking image in the 20th century – are able to analyze and discuss the most prominent mediation pracices and traditions in the 20th century – can analyze and situate historically the various mediated representations of vikings in contemporary culture.
+Learning Outcomes: Students – gain knowledge of the history of vikings as mediated through cultural artifacts and images – get a comprehensive overview of the mediation of the Viking image in the 20th century – are able to analyze and discuss the most prominent mediation practices and traditions in the 20th century – can analyze and situate historically the various mediated representations of vikings in contemporary culture.

-Face-to-face learningDistance learningPrerequisitesNot taught this semesterLIS709FArt and History: The formation of ArtworldsElective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionIn recent decades, theoretical contexts of art historiography and art criticism have been thoroughly reexamined.
+Face-to-face learningDistance learningPrerequisitesLIS709FArt and History: The formation of ArtworldsElective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionIn recent decades, theoretical contexts of art historiography and art criticism have been thoroughly reexamined.
 New theories, new data and digital technologies have led to a drastic change in research questions and approaches.
 Critical concepts such as intersectionality, inclusion, sustainability, social activism, and environment have led to new methodologies and different perspectives.
 In this course, these approaches will be discussed though reading the latest research in the field of art and cultural history.
 Ideas about the global artworlds and its cultural and political connections will be examined in detail, a variety of topics will be discussed and dissected in writing.

 Face-to-face learningPrerequisitesNot taught this semesterÞJÓ304MApplied folkloreElective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionThis course introduces the ways in which the fields and methods of folklore/ethnology are and may be put to use, how their application may help broaden and deepen public debates and positively affect society's self-understanding and self-fashioning.
 We discuss how folklore/ethnology may be put to use in tourism, museums, arts and various media.
 One area of focus is also the accessibility and uses of folklore collections.
 We explore, moreover, various scholarly and popular genres in which the conclusions of ethnological research (based on historical sources, interviews and other fieldwork methods) may be disseminated: exhibitions, festivals, events, articles, books, websites, radioshows or documentaries.
 Different means of reaching different groups of people will be discussed and moral, financial and political issues will be addressed.